Crypto OTC Trading Statistics: 2026 Market Brief

 This brief explains the latest 2025–Q1 2026 statistics, why OTC volume is difficult to measure, and what the numbers suggest about institutional adoption, stablecoin settlement, and execution quality.
 The key theme is clear: crypto OTC is not a fully transparent exchange-style market, but reported platform and desk data offer useful signals about where institutional digital asset trading is heading.

-Executive Snapshot: Crypto OTC Trading Statistics to Know
+Crypto OTC Trading Statistics to Know

 The following figures should be read as directional indicators from platform and desk samples, not a complete census of the private OTC market.
 Crypto OTC activity is private, fragmented, and usually measured through proprietary platform data, desk-reported data, or institutional surveys.